crandmck/test/table.md

 ## Tutorials

-Tutorials provide step-by-step instructions to create an example app that illustrates one or more core LoopBack features.
+Each tutorial provides step-by-step instructions to create an example app that illustrates one or more core LoopBack features.
 In general, these tutorials are intended to be followed in order.